TylerMclaughlin/scrape_M4L/readme.md

 I was also curious if the coronavirus pandemic lead to the development of free M4L devices while people had more time at home.
-It looks like more free devices were uploaded in 2020 and 2021 than in previous years.
+It looks like **more free devices were uploaded in 2020 and 2021 than in previous years**, with 380 in 2020 and 201 devices created in just the first 5 months of 2021.

 ## 88% of the most downloaded M4L devices were created before 2015.

 ![Downloads vs Upload date](figures/downloads_vs_uploads.png)

-As the following analysis shows,  only *12 of the top 100 most-downloaded free M4L devices were created in the last 7 years*.
+As the following analysis shows,  only **12 of the top 100 most-downloaded free M4L devices were created in the last 7 years**.

 ```python
 import pandas as pd